Written By Loveleen Arun

 If you think tea tastings are stuffy affairs with raised pinkies and hushed voices, you haven’t met Bernard Holsinger.

 I certainly hadn’t expected to laugh my way through a lesson on Ceylon tea.
-But there I was at the Dunkeld Tea Factory courtesy Ceylon Tea Trails, wiping tears of mirth from my eyes as this larger-than-life character transformed what could have been a dry educational tour into the highlight of my Sri Lankan adventure.
+But there I was at the Dunkeld Tea Factory courtesy Ceylon Tea Trails, near Hatton, wiping off tears of mirth as this larger-than-life character transformed what could have been a dry educational tour into the highlight of my Sri Lankan adventure.

 Bernard greets you like an old friend who happens to know everything about tea.
-This teddy bear of a man – round, warm, and utterly huggable – stations himself at the factory entrance, his eyes twinkling with mischief.
+This teddy bear of a man stations himself at the factory entrance, his eyes twinkling with mischief.

 “So, you want to know about tea?
 Let me tell you about those Chinese virgins first.”